No One Killed Jessica: Soundtrack

 The soundtrack for No One Killed Jessica was composed by Amit Trivedi and the lyrics were written by Amitabh Bhattacharya.
 It contains a total of six songs, with vocals performed by Aditi Singh Sharma, Anushka Manchanda, Bhattacharya, Biswajit Chakraborty, Joi Barua, Mame Khan, Meenal Jain, Raja Hasan, Raman Mahadevan, Robert Bob Omulo, Shilpa Rao, Shriram Iyer, Sonika Sharma, Sonu Kakkar, Tochi Raina, and Vishal Dadlani.
-The album was launched in the reality show Bigg Boss 4 on 24 December 2010.
+The album was launched in the reality show Bigg Boss 4 on 17 December 2010.

-The soundtrack received mixed reviews from critics.
-Joginder Tuteja, writing for Bollywood Hungama, called it "good" and "above expectations", particularly praising the compositions of "Dilli" which she described "racy, ferocious, vociferous, energetic and relentless".
-Giving the album a rating of two-and-a-half stars, Nikhil Hemrajani of the Hindustan Times saying, "Overall, the soundtrack fails to contain a cohesive sound and is rather mediocre."

 Release

 No One Killed Jessica was one of the most anticipated Indian films of 2011.
 The trailer, which was released on 18 November 2010, generated controversy as it featured Mukerji cursing, showing her middle finger and smoking.
 The Central Board of Film Certification (CBFC) and the Ministry of Health and Family Welfare then asked Gupta to censor all of the scenes.
 The film was later certified A (restricted to adults) on 23 December by the CBFC without any cuts being made.
 The film's commercial expectations were mixed.
 The trade analyst Komal Nahta predicted that the absence of a male lead would negatively impact its opening.
 Indo-Asian News Service, however, felt that the film has "chances ... [to] lure audiences as it is based on one of the most talked about murder cases in the country".

 No One Killed Jessica was released on 7 January 2011 and emerged a commercial success and one of the highest-grossing Indian films of the year; the Indo-Asian News Service called it "the lucky mascot".
 It faced competition from Sachin P. Karande's thriller Vikalp, Gaurav Jain's animation film Ashoka: The Hero and Rahat Kazmi's romantic comedy Impatient Vivek.
 On its opening day, the film earned ₹32.5 million.
 Still, despite a strong opening, the film gradually lost public interest; after three days of running, its daily earnings decreased.
 No One Killed Jessica grossed a total grossing of ₹457.2 million, and the film-trade website Box Office India concluded the film's final commercial performance with the verdict "semi hit".

 On 1 February 2011, No One Killed Jessica was released on DVD.
 On 20 March, the film and a retrospective of Vidya's films—including Lage Raho Munna Bhai (2006), Paa (2009) and Ishqiya (2010)—were screened at the Bollywood and Beyond festival in Australia.
 On 11 March 2017, it was available for streaming on Netflix and Amazon Prime Video.